Jack Suwinski Player Props: Pirates vs. Mets

-The Pittsburgh Pirates, including Jack Suwinski and his .636 slugging percentage over his past 10 games, take on starting pitcher Tylor Megill and the New York Mets at PNC Park, Friday at 7:05 PM ET.
+On Saturday, Jack Suwinski (.594 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Athletics.
+He collected two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Mets.

 Jack Suwinski Game Info & Props vs. the Mets